 Stoke Fleming has limited on-road parking but you will find a small, free car park close to the centre of the village.
 Leave the A379 onto Church Road when the road bends sharply next to the village shop.
 Go straight, passing The Green Dragon pub on your right and continue onto School Road until you find the parking bays to your left.

 Stoke Fleming’s location on the South West Coast Path, around four-to-five miles from Dartmouth on foot and less than a mile down to Blackpool Sands, makes it a popular spot for walkers to take a break.
 Thankfully, there are a few great places to grab a bite and rest your weary legs in the village…

 Refuelling at The Green Dragon is practically a rite of passage for walkers from Dartmouth.
 Stop for a drink or make a day of your coastal hike by enjoying a Sunday lunch before walking it off on the return leg.
 For diners, there’s the option of the Mess Deck restaurant area too.
-You can book a table by calling 01803 770238.

 Being on the South West Coast Path means that there are plenty of signs around to help you find your way down to Start Bay or oppositely, towards Dartmouth.
 One of our favourite routes navigates to Dartmouth, and we have collated a visual guide to the walk from Dartmouth to Blackpool Sands which also details some of the easily-missed coves and other points of interest along the way!
 Start Bay offers a wealth of varied walking routes, treading both coast and countryside – from Blackpool Sands you can walk to the beaches of Slapton Sands, Beesands, Hallsands and if you are up for a tougher challenge then continue beyond Start Point to Mattiscombe Beach.
 At Coast & Country Cottages, we love walking, so much so we’ve created a comprehensive South Devon walking guide, so be sure to download it for more inspiration.